19 Different Sugars but Which Are Healthy and Which Are Not

 16. Brown rice syrup

 Brown rice syrup is made from cooked brown rice, which is fermented by adding enzymes to turn the starches in the rice into sugars.
-Brown rice syrup is absorbed easily into our system, leaving less fat accumulation in contrast with regular sugar.
-It is a complex sugar and thus takes longer to digest and does not create the sugar high that the simple sugars do.
+It is a complex sugar and thus takes longer to digest.

 17. Molasses